1. What is the NASPA Consortium?

 3. What populations are the Consortium benchmark surveys designed for?

-Most of the survey are designed for a stratified random sample of undergraduate students.
+Most of the surveys are designed for a stratified random sample of undergraduate students.
 However there are some exceptions to this recommendation:

 - Orientation and New Student Programs - should be sent to all new students (first year and transfer students)